shilpavinay/Telecom_Churn_Prediction_Case_Study_Anu_Shilpa/README.md

 **Choose Best Model & Important Features** - Based on the analysis of the various models built from the above steps, we will choose the best model & their important features.

 # Conclusion

+As per our univariate analysis,
+- The maximum churn happens during the first 6 months.
+Hence the focus should be more on those customers.
+- The customers with lower outgoing calls during August are the higher risk and hence those customers should be focused on.

+By checking the average revenue per user the churn probability is lower.
+So, those customers must be concentrated upon.

+The roaming usage incoming and outgoing calls seems to be the prime predictors of churn.
+Company can plan stratergies of lowering rates for roaming usage accordingly.

+The local incoming calls within same operator is the another important predictor of being churn and company can plan retention stratergy accordingly.

+The total recharge plan amount is also one of the best indicator of churn probability and company can provide discount plans on recharge.